hgoldstein95/hgoldstein95.github.io/_drafts/tourist.md

 categories: projects
 ---

-My roommate and I have spent a lot of time lately working on a project that we're really excited about.
-The application is called Tourist, and our goal is to empower developers with an interesting new way of writing documentation.
-Our project page says,
+I've been spending a lot of time lately working on a project that I'm really excited about.
+With the help of my roommate Jason, I've been working on an application Tourist.
+It's goal is to empower developers with an interesting new way of writing documentation.

+The project page says,

 > Tourist is a new approach to documentation that allows programmers to explain
 > low-level technical details of a system while simultaneously providing the